North American XF-108 Rapier: Cancellation

 Even as the XF-108 program was progressing well, there were signs that would ultimately lead to its eventual cancellation.
 Unconfirmed Soviet bomber threats, the overwhelming trend toward offensive and defensive nuclear missiles in the late 1950s and early 1960s, as well as rising costs, contributed to the termination of the XF-108.
 The cancellation was announced on 23 September 1959.
 North American continued refining the design through 1960 in hopes that the program might be revived.
 Despite the extra money and time spent on the Rapier, it was not wholly in vain; the North American A-5 Vigilante supersonic carrier-based nuclear strike bomber developed for the U.S. Navy, which was later modified into a carrier-based reconnaissance aircraft, retained the fuselage/weapon package and systems design of the Rapier.
-In many ways the Vigilante could be seen as the successful application of the Rapier design principles in a Mach 2 supersonic design.
+In many ways the Vigilante could be seen as the successful scaled-down application of the Rapier design principles in a Mach 2 supersonic design.

 Hughes Aircraft would continue the development of the advanced fire control system and the GAR-9 missile.
 Development of the F-108 radar and missiles was continued by the USAF and the system was eventually used in the Lockheed YF-12 program.
 The final configuration for the rear cockpit in the YF-12A looked similar to that of the F-108 since it incorporated the same displays and controls required for the Hughes AN/ASG-18 fire control system.